sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [React Native Radio](https://devchat.tv/react-native-radio) : A weekly discussion of the tools, techniques, and technologies used to build mobile applications with JavaScript and React.
 - [IPhreaks](https://devchat.tv/iphreaks) : A weekly group discussion about iOS development and related technology by development veterans.
 We discuss Apple, tools, practices, and code.
 - [Syntax](https://syntax.fm) : A Tasty Treats Podcast for Web Developers by Wes Bos & Scott Tolinski.
+- [Developer On Fire](http://developeronfire.com/episodes) : A podcast that shares the humanity of developers and tells stories of some of the amazing people in software, hosted by Dave Rael.

 ## Building a Simple Compiler/Interpreter